International Entrepreneur Rule

 Filing Form I-941, Application for Entrepreneur Parole

 - Filing and obtaining approval of a Form I-941 under this rule will not, by itself, constitute a grant of parole.
 If your Form I-941 is conditionally approved and you are outside the United States, you must visit a U.S. embassy or consulate abroad to complete parole processing and obtain travel documentation (for example, a boarding foil) before appearing at a U.S. port of entry for a final parole determination.
 If your Form I-941 is approved and you are within the United States, you will be mailed travel documentation to the U.S. address listed on your Form I-941, unless you requested to receive the travel documentation through a U.S. embassy or consulate abroad.
 You would have to depart the United States before appearing at a U.S. port of entry using your travel documentation for a final parole determination.
-A Canadian national traveling directly from Canada to a U.S. port of entry may present an approved Form I-941 at the U.S. port of entry without first obtaining travel documentation.
+A Canadian national traveling directly from Canada to a U.S. port of entry may present an approved or conditionally approved Form I-941 at the U.S. port of entry without first obtaining travel documentation.

 - You (as the Form I-941 applicant) do not need to file a Form I-765 to obtain employment authorization.
-If your Form I-941 is approved and you are paroled into the United States under the International Entrepreneur Rule after appearing at a U.S. port of entry, you are employment authorized for your start-up entity incident to the grant of parole.
+If your Form I-941 is approved and you are paroled into the United States under the International Entrepreneur Rule after appearing at a U.S. port of entry, you are employment authorized for your startup entity incident to the grant of parole.

 - You (as the Form I-941 applicant) do not need to file a Form I-131 to obtain travel documentation.
 If your Form I-941 is approved, USCIS will provide you with further instructions for obtaining and using your travel documentation dependent on whether you selected to receive your travel documentation at your U.S. mailing address or at a U.S. embassy or consulate abroad.